MicrosoftDocs/customer-insights/ci-docs/journeys/optimize-check-in.md

 > [!WARNING]
 > Check-ins are created only by selecting the [Join in Teams button](teams-webinar.md#view-webinar-engagement-data) in the email or the [Add to Calendar Join button](add-to-calendar.md#customize-the-icalendar-file-descriptions).
 >
-> Check-out times (or leave times) will be automatically generated only for events that are streamed via Teams webinars.
+> Check-out times (or leave times) are only automatically generated for events streamed using Teams webinars.
 >
 > If an attendee selects the **Join in Teams** button *more than 120 minutes* before the event starts, the check-in *won't* be created.
 This cannot be controlled or changed by the meeting organizer.
 This is a hard-coded feature to prevent accidental check-ins when a recipient tests the link after they receive the email.
 >